Mouthless-Stoat/sigil101/src/ch2/3-types.md

 ## The Boolean Type

 Boolean is a yes or no, on or off, `true` or `false`, so the only 2 boolean values are `true` and `false`.
 We will use them later in the next chapter, [Chapter 2.4](./4-conditionals.md).
-They don't really interact with other types.
-There about a few operators that interact with or produce `bool`:
+They don't really interact with other types but there are a few operators that interact between or produce `bool`:

 ```gd
 a and b